briand2111/adepto-challenge/README.md

 During test execution, messages(mostly debugging) will be displayed on the console.
 When the tests have completed, the results will be written to the file report.html

-### Configuration for running the tests
+### System Config
+The environment the tests were developed in is as follows:

 #### OS
 Windows 10

 #### Chrome
-The version of ChromeDriver used was 2.5.528161
+ChromeDriver: Version 2.5.528161

-Chrome Browser version used was 64.0.3282.140 (Official Build) (64-bit)
+Chrome Browser version: 64.0.3282.140 (Official Build) (64-bit)

 #### Ruby
 Ruby was configured as follows: